apache/apisix/docs/en/latest/tutorials/protect-api.md

 :::note

-If [Route](../terminology/route.md), [Service](../terminology/service.md), [Plugin Config](../terminology/plugin-config.md) or Consumer are all bound to the same for plugins, only one plugin configuration will take effect.
-The priority of plugin configurations is given here: [plugin execution order](../terminology/plugin.md#plugins-execution-order).
-At the same time, there are various stages involved in the plugin execution process described here: [plugin execution lifecycle](../terminology/plugin.md#plugins-execution-order)
+If [Route](../terminology/route.md), [Service](../terminology/service.md), [Plugin Config](../terminology/plugin-config.md) or [Consumer](../terminology/consumer.md) are all bound to the same for plugins, only one plugin configuration will take effect.
+The priority of plugin configurations is described in [plugin execution order](../terminology/plugin.md#plugins-execution-order).
+At the same time, there are various stages involved in the plugin execution process.
+See [plugin execution lifecycle](../terminology/plugin.md#plugins-execution-order).

 :::